microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-your-plugin.md

    }
 }
 ```

-Each `ProcessingSource` is responsible for "discovering" the `Tables` that will be built.
-By default, a `ProcessingSource` will "discover" all `Tables` defined in its assembly.
-If you wish to override this behavior, refer to [Custom Table Discovery](./Advanced/Custom-Table-Discovery.md). _Most plugins do not need to override this behavior_.

 > :warning: Note that while a single assembly *can* define more than one `ProcessingSource`, __it is highly recommended that an assembly only contains
 > a single `ProcessingSource`.__ Tables, data cookers, and custom data processors are almost always associated with a single `ProcessingSource`.